ivantandella/201402022-IvanTandella-TugasSAPHANACloud/README.md

 - Module 4 (Connecting to and Creating Data on the SAP HANA Cloud Data Lake)
 - Module 5 (Query Data on SAP HANA Cloud)
 - Module 6 (Setting up your first HANA project in SAP Business Application Studio)
+- Module 7 ( Create a Calculation View)
+- Module 8 (Share a Subset of Your Data Securely)